MobilityData/gbfs/gbfs.md

 Producers should provide a technical contact who can respond to feed outages in the `feed_contact_email` field in the `system_information.json` file.

 ### Seasonal Shutdowns, Disruptions of Service
 Feeds should continue to be published during seasonal or temporary shutdowns.
 Feed URLs should not return a 404.
 An empty bikes array should be returned by `free_bike_status.json`.
 Stations in `station_status.json` should be set to `is_renting:false`, `is_returning:false` and `is_installed:false` where applicable.
-Seasonal shut down dates should be reflected in `system_calendar.json`.
+Seasonal shutdown dates should be reflected in `system_calendar.json`.

 Announcements for disruptions of service, including disabled stations or temporary closures of stations or systems should be made in `system_alerts.json`.